 Contraception Myth #8: Birth Control Pills May Get Absorbed at Wrong Parts of Body

 Some women have a false belief that substances from contraceptive pills get stored in the wrong parts of the body.
 They think the medication may cause tumors and disease.
-Or that the medication may get stored in uterus, ovaries, and stomach and lead to stone formation.
-But the truth is that the medication once swallowed dissolve quickly in the digestive system.
+Or that the medication may get stored in the uterus, ovaries, and stomach and lead to stone formation.
+But the truth is that the medication once swallowed dissolves quickly in the digestive system.

 The hormones in the medication get absorbed in the bloodstream.
 And after the medicine takes effect, the gut and liver metabolize the hormones.
 The remnants get flushed out of the body system.
-Thus, the substances from medicines do not gather in any part of the body or have any toxic effect.
+Thus, the substances from medicines do not gather in any part of the body or have any toxic effects.

 Contraception Myths: Final Thoughts

 As understood, there are several myths about contraception.
 But, the above-given facts may have surely cleared some of these myths.
 For more information about contraceptives and their different types, you can consult your physician.

 You can also choose a birth control method as per your lifestyle, health condition, and preference.
 Using contraceptives will protect you against pregnancy even if you get physically intimate.
 Also, as discussed above, hormonal birth control measures have other health benefits as well.